-After hearing that hirata buns were the headline I couldn’t wait to get down to the Flesh & Buns basement in Covent Garden.
-This is the second chapter from chef Ross Shonhan, more famously known for Bone Daddies ramen bar rubbing shoulders with likes of Tonkotsu et al over in Soho.
-The chef/owner is formally of Zuma and Nobu, so he knows a thing or 2 about modern Japanese cuisine.
+After hearing that hirata buns were the headline, I couldn’t wait to get down to the Flesh & Buns basement in Covent Garden to stuff my fat face.
+This is the second chapter from chef Ross Shonhan, more famously known for Bone Daddies ramen bar, which rubs shoulders with likes of Tonkotsu et al over in Soho.
+The chef/owner is formally of Zuma and Nobu, so he knows a thing or two about modern Japanese cuisine.

-To kick things off we went for the eel cucumber roll and softshell crab role which are a delight but at £10 and £9 respectively it’s pushing onto Zuma and Nobu territory, sadly it doesn’t warrant the price they command.
+To kick things off we went for the eel cucumber roll and softshell crab roll, which are a delight, but at £10 and £9 respectively, it’s pushing into Zuma and Nobu territory, sadly it doesn’t warrant the price they command.

-I’m here for the hirata though, for those in the the know, an explanation isn’t necessary but those who aren’t, they are steamed, fluffy pockets of sweet dough made for filling stuff with.
-Their clam-shell shape formed with a simple fold before going into the bamboo steamer, are brought to your table with your ‘flesh’ of choice.
+I’m here for the hirata though, for those in the the know, an explanation isn’t necessary, but those who aren’t, they are steamed, fluffy pockets of sweet dough made for filling stuff with.
+Their clam-shell shape is formed with a simple fold of the dough before going into the bamboo steamer, are also brought to your table with the ‘flesh’ of choice.
 The family on the other end of our table ordered extra buns that arrived within a couple of minutes which I thought was a great selling point.
 The flesh we opted for was the braised pork belly and grilled sea bass.

 Here is a pic of the bass.
-The flavours were lovely, crisp skin with hints of sweet miso with a side dish of kimchi and tomato salsa – purists would disagree!
+The flavours were lovely, crisp skin with hints of sweet miso, with a side dish of kimchi and tomato salsa – purist might disagree so look away!
 At £14 a pop it really lacks bang for you buck – but this is Covent Garden remember?

 Here is the braised pork with a condiments of mustard miso and slices of pickled apple.
 It was the perfect accompaniment for those little fluffy steamed pockets of joy.
 Juicy, sweet and just damn good.